Community Structure

 At the core, Community of Peace is a monastic Christian community.
 Br.
 Stefan is the Abbot and leader of this community.
 He has many years of experience living in monastic communities around the world.
 His experiences at the Taizé community in France are a strong influence on what he is creating with us all here.

-More than just a lot of religious rules, a monastic community is a way of life that is vibrant, peaceful, joyful, and loving.
-It is primarily based on living the teaching of Jesus on how to live happily and peacefully together in love.
-And to foster a constant following of our inner longing to know God better.
+More than just a set of religious rules, a monastic community is a way of life that is vibrant, peaceful, joyful, and loving.
+It is primarily based in following the teachings of Jesus on how to live happily and peacefully together in love, and to walk the path of our inner longing to know God better.
 It is about developing a rhythm of daily life that practically follows and strengthens these goals.
-Centuries of monastic traditions have experimented with and developed solid methods, based on experience.
-Br.
+Centuries of monastic traditions have experimented with and developed solid methods; based on experience, Br.
 Stefan works to blend the best of these with modern living in our community.

 Levels of Participation